Estelindis/aikido/README.md

 3. Click the 'Settings' option at the top of the repository.
 4. Click the 'Pages' option on the left-hand menu, located near the bottom.
 5. Within the 'Source' tab Select the drop-down titled 'None'.
-6. Select the branch named 'main' (in some cases it can be named 'Master').
+6. Select the branch named 'main' (it is sometimes named 'Master').
 7. Click 'Save'.
 8. You will be prompted with a URL to your deployed site.
-9. Site deployed.
+9. The site is now deployed.

-When the above steps have been completed, it can sometimes take a lmoment for the deployed URL to update.
-It is enough to refresh the page until the site is fully deployed.
+Once these steps have been followed, it can take a few minutes for the deployed site to appear at its URL.
+Once deployment has been completed, refreshing the page will show the full site.

 ## Forking The GitHub Repository

-To use this code and make changes without affecting the original code you can do what is called 'Forking the repository'.
-By forking this repository you are given a copy of the code at that moment in time that you can use freely.
-To fork this repository you need to follow the following few steps:
+By forking the GitHub repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository.
+Follow these steps:

 1. Log into your GitHub account.
-2. Navigate to the [Repository](https://github.com/Estelindis/aikido), you are wanting to fork.
+2. Navigate to the [Repository](https://github.com/Estelindis/aikido) that you want to fork.
-3. In the upper-right of the repository, click the 'Fork' button.
+3. In the upper right of the repository, click the 'Fork' button.
-4. A copy of the Repository will now be available within your repositories.
+4. A copy of the repository will now be available within your repositories.

-You will now have a copy of the code available to clone and work on without affecting the original code.
+This copy of the code can be edited without affecting the original code.

 ## Cloning the Project.